 Factors That Affect Working Capital Needs

 There are a number of factors that can affect a business’s working capital needs.
-Some of these factors are within the control of management, while others are outside of their control.
+Some of these financial factors are within the control of management, while others are outside of their control.

 One of the most important internal factors that can affect working capital needs is business growth.
 As a business expands and grows, its working capital needs will also increase.
 This is because a growing business will have more customers and inventory, and will need more money to finance its operations.